ReDI-School/js-berlin-2020-fall/lesson2.md

 let hasKids = false;
 ```

-Can you guess how can we create a variable?
+Can you guess how can we define a variable?

 ---